Lawrence M. Schwartz, PhD

 Isenberg Professor of Integrative Science at University of Massachusetts

 Professor of Biology at University of Massachusetts, Amherst

 Adjunct Faculty in Pathology, BayState Medical Center

-Dr. Lawrence M. Schwartz was appointed in 2010 as the the first Isenberg Professor of Integrative Science at the University of Massachusetts.
+Dr. Lawrence M. Schwartz was appointed in 2010 as the first Isenberg Professor of Integrative Science at the University of Massachusetts.
 Dr. Schwartz is a Professor in the Biology Department at the University of Massachusetts, as well as the Founding Director of the Pioneer Valley Life Sciences Institute in Springfield MA where he served as Scientific Director from 2004 until 2010.
-He also served as the the Director of the Center of Excellence in Apoptosis.
+He also served as the Director of the Center of Excellence in Apoptosis.
 His laboratory examines the molecular mechanisms that mediate cell death during normal development and in pathology.
 One avenue of research focuses in Acheron, a novel gene cloned in the Schwartz laboratory that regulates the differentiation and death of skeletal muscle, and may play a role in the metastatic behaviors of some soft tissue tumors.
 A second line of investigation examines the role of ubiquiton E3 ligases Parkin and Human Homolog of Ariadne-1 in dopaminergic neuron survival.

 John W. Commissiong, PhD

 Chief Scientific Officer